Coinbase and Gemini Eyeing Multiple EU MiCA Licenses: Report

 Right when 2024 was ending, the MiCA regulation was rolled out in the EU with a keen focus on stablecoins.
 MiCa is focused on bringing crypto operations under functional rules to a level playing field, similar to the Traditional Finance (TradFi) system.

 Under this regulatory framework, member states of the EU are authorized to issue licences that allow crypto companies to operate throughout the 27-nation bloc.
 Still, a few have raised concerns in closed-door meetings, per reports.
-According to certain individuals who requested anonymity, some regulators have highlighted the speed with which licenses are granted and the rigor involved.
+According to certain individuals who requested anonymity, some regulators have highlighted the speed with which licenses are granted and the rigor involved, particularly in relation to platforms that offer limited identity verification, such as no KYC casinos, which may pose challenges for anti-money laundering oversight.

 These entities strongly believe that more attention needs to be given to all that could go wrong due to the leniency with license issuance.
 The projected problems include fraud, market instability, and illicit financial flows.
 If this industry is left unsupervised or the MiCA rule is unevenly enforced, the framework’s purpose may be defeated, as the concerned entities stated.